-Once the instance is running and publicly accessible, access the following URL in your Web browser:
+When the instance is running and publicly accessible, access the following URL in your Web browser:

-https://<admin\ui\address>:9090/
+https://<admin ui address>:9090/

-where <admin\ui\address> is either the public DNS name or public IP address listed by your management tool.
+where <admin_ui_address> is either the public DNS name or public IP address listed by your management tool.

-Verify that you can connect to the Admin UI using a Web browser and then use the Initial Configuration Wizard.
+Verify that you can connect to the Admin UI using a Web browser and then proceed to configure your Traffic Manager instance through the Initial Configuration Wizard.
 See "Using the Initial Configuration Wizard" on page 29.